TebaldiLab/cellmarkeraccordion/README.md

 ```bash
 install.packages("devtools")
 ```
-Otherwise, load devtools and install the cellmarkeraccordion by
+Next, load `devtools` and install `cellmarkeraccordion` using:
 ```bash
 library(devtools)
 install_github("TebaldiLab/cellmarkeraccordion", dependencies = TRUE)
 ```
-## Loading
+## Loading the package
-To load the cellmarkeraccordion run
+Once installed, load `cellmarkeraccordion` along with `Seurat` and `data.table` packages required for this tutorial:
 ```bash
 library(cellmarkeraccordion)
 library(Seurat)
 library(data.table)
 ```
 ## Access and download the Accordion database
-To access the healthy Accordion database run:
+To access the *healthy* Accordion database run:
 ```bash
 data(accordion_marker)
 ```
-To access the disease Accordion database run:
+To access the *disease* Accordion database run:
 ```bash
 data(disease accordion_marker)
 ```

-To download the Accordion database as an excel file you can click on the download button on the shiny app or directly here: https://rdds.it/CellMarkerAccordion/session/d02bff5678393a96699abc3160dde89e/download/downloadAccordionDB?w=.
+Download the Accordion database as an Excel file by clicking the Download button in the Cell Marker Accordion Shiny app available at: https://rdds.it/CellMarkerAccordion/
+Or using this direct link: [Download AccordionDB from Shiny app](https://rdds.it/CellMarkerAccordion/session/d02bff5678393a96699abc3160dde89e/download/downloadAccordionDB?w=)

-Otherwise downalod the "AccordionDB.xlsb" file sotred in the shiny app GitHub repository: [https://github.com/TebaldiLab/shiny_cellmarkeraccordion/tree/main](https://github.com/TebaldiLab/shiny_cellmarkeraccordion/blob/main/AccordionDB.xlsb)
+Alternatively, download the "AccordionDB.xlsb" file from the Shiny app’s GitHub repository: [Download AccordionDB from GitHub](https://github.com/TebaldiLab/shiny_cellmarkeraccordion/tree/main](https://github.com/TebaldiLab/shiny_cellmarkeraccordion/blob/main/AccordionDB.xlsb)

 ## Input data
 All the functions of the <strong>cellmarkeraccordion</strong> accept as input either a Seurat object or a raw or normalized count matrix.